jonnymuir/gritbinfinder/README.md

 - There should also be a help button in the bottom left of the map that pops open a windows explaining briefly what the site does, along with a link out to more information hosted on the about page

 See [GritBinFinderLLMDesignBrief](doc/GritBinFinderLLMDesignBrief.md)

+## MCP Integration Example

+We have added an example MCP (Multi-Component Process) in the [`mcp`](./mcp) subfolder.
+This MCP can interact with the Grit Bin Finder website, demonstrating how MCPs can be used to extend and automate interactions with the app.
+This is provided as an example to explore the capabilities of MCPs and how they can be integrated with